benmmari/genetic-algorithm-example/README.md

 ruby main.rb 100 9 THIS_TEXT_IS__RANDOM 4
 ```

-NB: The chromosome size of the organism needs to be an even number, so the length of the solution must be an even number
+NB: The chromosome size of the organism needs to be an even number, so there must be an even number of characters in the solution.

-## Definitions
-P - population capacity - int - the maximum capacity of the population.
-I - initial population size - int - how many organisms in the first generation.
-S - the solution - string - an ordered combination of genes.
-N - no. of generations to print - int -  when the simulations comes to an end it will print the solution and it's family tree for N generations.
-Where N <= Generations taken to produce the solution.

 ## Example Output
-* A few lines of the output have been intentionally ommited
+* Some of the output below has been intentionally ommited (G7 to G69), for the sake of brevity

 ```
 genetic-algorithm-example git:(master)✗ ruby main.rb 100 9 THIS_TEXT_IS__RANDOM 4